zceeylu/AMLS_assignment23_24-/README.md

 ```

 ## Acknowledgements
-The datasets used in this project are from the MedMNIST repository, and are cited as follows:
+The datasets used in this project are from the MedMNIST repository, which can be downloaded via the link: https://medmnist.com/, and are cited as follows:
 ```
 Jiancheng Yang, Rui Shi, Donglai Wei, Zequan Liu, Lin Zhao, Bilian Ke, Hanspeter Pfister, Bingbing Ni.
 Yang, Jiancheng, et al. "MedMNIST v2-A large-scale lightweight benchmark for 2D and 3D biomedical image classification."
 Scientific Data, 2023.